Coverage Map

 $500K to $2M

-The Five-College corridor creates a buyer profile found nowhere else in New England: senior academics, cultural professionals, and a growing remote-work class drawn to Northampton's genuinely walkable Main Street in a way that almost no Massachusetts town outside Boston can offer.
-Amherst College, Smith, Mount Holyoke, Hampshire, and UMass Amherst collectively anchor an intellectual and cultural infrastructure that insulates this market from the cyclical pressures that affect purely employment-driven markets.
+The Five-College corridor creates a buyer profile found nowhere else in New England: senior academics, cultural professionals, and a growing remote-work class drawn to Northampton's genuinely walkable Main Street.
+Amherst College, Smith, Mount Holyoke, Hampshire, and UMass Amherst collectively anchor an intellectual and cultural infrastructure that insulates this market from purely employment-driven pressures.
 Estate properties on the Amherst periphery and in the Pelham hills trade on landscape and privacy.

 Tier 2 · Secondary Coverage